-LIT 303 World Classics in Translation
+LIT 303 Mythology in World Literature

-Provides an intense study of Greek, Roman, and Norse classics.
+Provides a study of Greek, Roman, and Norse literature.
 This course examines the mythology of each of these cultures and the historical context of the literature assigned.
 Meets Advanced World Literature Course Requirement.
 Prerequisites: ENG 104 and 106 or consent of instructor.
 Offered spring semester, odd years.